tanmayyb/ffmpeg_boost_mp4_audio/README.md

 │       └──  W2Lec2.mp4
 └── boost_audio.py
 ```

+### Notes
-The file names should not have any spaces in them.
+- The file names should not have any spaces in them.
 The program will not be able to find the files.
+- Please have FFMPEG and Python3 installed in your system.
+FFMPEG should be added to path if you're on windows.